tomakita/RetroCheck/example/README.md

 On `/userstatus`, UserStatusService serves requests for a user's status -- whether or not a user is logged in.
 UserStatusService does this by querying memcached with the user's ID.

-We'll write a pbm assertion for `/userstatus`.
+We'll write a RetroCheck assertion for `/userstatus`.
 It only requires two changes to the code under test (not including the assertion code itself).
-The first change is an annotation that we add to the method we want to test, and the second change is a method call that configures the application to use pbm.
+The first change is an annotation that we add to the method we want to test, and the second change is a method call that configures the application to use RetroCheck.

 SNIPPET FROM example-app/build.gradle GOES HERE